a-sit-plus/warden-supreme/README.md

 of the pillars supporting Warden Supreme.
 It now lives on as [Warden makoto](serverside/makoto) and continues to be published to Maven Central.

+> [!WARNING]
+> **Warden Supreme 0.9.99 introduces behavioural changes to attestation defaults:**
+> * Ignore Android leaf cert validity by default, because Warden Supreme, by default, uses random cryptographic nonces.
+>    * `ingoreLeafValidity()` (yes, with typo!) function of the `AndroidAttestationConfiguration.Builder` is now a deprecated NOOP to be removed.
+>    * `enforceLeafValidity()` (without typo!) function was introduced
+> * Android `attestationStatementValiditySeconds` defaults to `null`, because Warden Supreme, by default, uses random cryptographic nonces.
+> * Attestation verification time offset now defaults to five minutes to account for clock drift
+> * iOS attestation validity is increased by said five minutes
+>
+> **Ignoring these changes can result in a total security failure if you do not ensure freshness through means of feeding random cryptographic nonces into attestation statement creation and properly checking them!**

 ## 0. About this Document
-This README focuses on the technical aspects and is aimed at informed developers who are familiar with the general concepts, limitations, and benefits of key and app attestation.

-**Warden Supreme's [extensive documentation hub](https://a-sit-plus.github.io/warden-supreme) is a comprehensive one-stop shop covering all topics regarding key and app attestation.**
+This README provides just a brief overview. **Warden Supreme's [extensive documentation hub](https://a-sit-plus.github.io/warden-supreme) is a comprehensive one-stop shop covering all topics regarding key and app attestation.**

-It provides an overview of the basic concepts, how to apply them, and a detailed write-up on how Android and iOS implement them.
+The documentation hub explains basic concepts, how to apply them, and it provides a detailed write-up on how Android and iOS implement them.
 The full documentation also lays out a foundation for a risk analysis for anyone considering attestation as part of a more comprehensive security model.